syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Merge-Documents.md

 stream1.Dispose()

 stream2.Dispose()

 {% endhighlight %}
+{% endtabs %}

 ## Merging Two Files using Append method

 Two files can also be merged by appending one file after another using append method in the PdfDocumentBase class.
 The following code example illustrates this.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Loads documents.